dzsoker023/Factorio-Access/README.md

 Fire at the cursor: C. Warning: Friendly fire is allowed.

 Fire at enemies with aiming assistance: SPACEBAR.
-Note: This only works when an enemy is within range, and only for pistols or submachine guns or rocket launchers with regular rockets.
+Note: This only works when an enemy is within range, and only for pistols or submachine guns or rocket launchers with regular or explosive rockets.
 Other weapons such as shotguns, flamethrowers, and special rockets, will fire at the cursor because they do not have aiming assistance.

 Deploy a drone capsule in hand towards the cursor: LEFT BRACKET.